SpudGunMan/meshing-around/README.md

 The bot can also be used to monitor a radio frequency and let you know when high SNR RF activity is seen.
 Using Hamlib(rigctld) to watch the S meter on a connected radio.
 You can send alerts to channels when a frequency is detected for 20 seconds within the thresholds set in config.ini

 Any messages that are over 160 characters are chunked into 160 message bytes to help traverse hops, in testing, this keeps delivery success higher.

+But wait there is more!
+There is a nice data reporting html generator for reatime glance at the bot traffic and data flows!

 ## Full list of commands for the bot